ofgrenudo/unorthodoxdev.net/content/post/MECM-API.md

 toc: true
 ---

+Currently im looking into creating an application to harvest device information using the MECM API.
+Since I constantly have to research where the MECM Admin service has its hooks, i thought it would be a good idea to add some general information here.

 ## The Basics

 The AdminService is a REST API that runs as a service, independent of the other web components in IIS on your site servers.